SeedSigner/seedsigner/docs/manual_installation.md

 ```

 * `interface` will be `usb0` for usb connections; `wlan0` for wifi.
-* `static ip_address` is the ip address you want the SeedSigner to use.
+* `static ip_address` is the ip address you want the LumenSigner to use.
 It should match the `nameserver` ip you found above for all but the last part of the ip (note: the `/24` should always be included as-is).
 * `static routers` should be your `nameserver` ip.
 * `static domain_name_servers` should also be the `nameserver` ip.

 `CTRL-X` and `y` to save changes.

-After your next reboot, access this SeedSigner using its new static ip:
+After your next reboot, access this LumenSigner using its new static ip:
 ```
 ssh pi@192.168.1.200
 ```

 ### More convenient `ssh` access:
-Power SeedSigner devs will find themselves connecting to a lot of different SeedSigners.
+Power LumenSigner devs will find themselves connecting to a lot of different LumenSigners.
 This can cause headaches with `ssh`'s built-in protections; a different device that uses the same `ssh` credentials is normally a potential spoofing attack.
 But we're doing this to ourselves on purpose and so we can carve out exceptions.

 On your local machine, run `nano ~/.ssh/config` and add to the end:
 ```
-host seedsigner.local
+host lumensigner.local
  StrictHostKeyChecking no
  UserKnownHostsFile /dev/null
  User pi